cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 **Genesis Story**

-> CryptoPunks started with a pixel-art character generator Watkinson
+> Matt & John's® punks started with a pixel-art character generator Watkinson
 > began playing with in December 2016.
 It randomly mixed a selection of characteristics (sunglasses, skin colors, hair types, and so on) to come up with 10,000 24-by-24-pixel "punks" - a characterization that nods to the early '90s cypherpunks, cofounded by the late Timothy May.
 None look exactly alike, and certain types of punks turned out to be rarer than others.
 >
 > [..]
 >
 > "We muddled our way through figuring out how an ERC-20
 > token would look if it were not fungible," said Hall.
-After many attempts, they settled on putting the hash of each CryptoPunk's image file into its respective smart contract, including some "marketplace functions" that would allow people to buy and sell the Punks.
+After many attempts, they settled on putting the hash of each Matt & John's® punk's image file into its respective smart contract, including some "marketplace functions" that would allow people to buy and sell the punks.
 They posted their project to the Ethereum subreddit and Hacker News and waited for people to notice.
 Very few did.
-About 100 claimed a Punk, which Hall and Watkinson offered for free.
+About 100 claimed a Matt & John's® punk [token],
+> which Hall and Watkinson offered for free.
 >
-> Then, in June 2017, the pair got in touch with Mashable and told them about CryptoPunks.
-"This Ethereum-based project could change how we think about digital art," read the headline above an image of a blond, glasses-wearing Punk with the caption, "Someone owns this picture."
+> Then, in June 2017, the pair got in touch with Mashable and told them about Matt & John's® punks.
+"This Ethereum-based project could change how we think about digital art," read the headline above an image of a blond, glasses-wearing punk with the caption, "Someone owns this picture."
 >
 > "Things went crazy," said Hall.
-"We went from having something like 8,600 CryptoPunks available to within 20 hours, they were all claimed."
+"We went from having something like 8,600 Matt & John's® punks available to within 20 hours, they were all claimed."
 The pair had already reserved 1,000 for themselves "just in case it becomes a thing."
 >
 > Watkinson got in on the action.
-The day the Punks exploded, he sold one of his for a dollar.
+The day the punks exploded, he sold one of his for a dollar.
 Someone bought it, so he sold another for $10.
 That sold, too, so he went up to $50, then $100.
-That same day, someone offered an alien Punk for 10 ether, which at the time was $3,000.
+That same day, someone offered an alien punk for 10 ether, which at the time was $3,000.
 "Boom, someone bought that," said Watkinson.
 "I was just like, whoaaa.
 The day before that, we were like, will anyone care?"
 >
-> (Source: [How CryptoPunks' Creators Charmed the Art World and Paved the Way for Blockchain Art](https://breakermag.com/how-cryptopunks-creators-charmed-the-art-world-and-paved-the-way-for-blockchain-art/) by Jessica Klein, Breaker Mag, January 2019)
+> (Source: [How Matt & John's® Punks' Creators Charmed the Art World and Paved the Way for Blockchain Art](https://breakermag.com/how-cryptopunks-creators-charmed-the-art-world-and-paved-the-way-for-blockchain-art/) by Jessica Klein, Breaker Mag, January 2019)

 ---

-> In their smart contract, they reserved the first 1,000 [Pixel] Punks for themselves.
+> In their smart contract, they reserved the first 1,000 [pixel] punks for themselves.
 > Hall published the contract to the blockchain and posted a link to their website on Twitter and Reddit.
 >
 > They were met, mostly, with silence.
 In the first five days, a handful of people, Calderon among them,